 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Velocity Investments, LLC was founded in 2002.
 The BBB established a profile page for VI in 2005.
-VIis listed as a collection agency.
+Velocity Investments is listed as a collection agency.
 Buzzfile estimates VI’s annual revenue at $1.3 million and the size of its headquarters staff at 10 employees.

 According to its website, VI is “a comprehensive accounts receivable management (ARM) company focused on working with consumers to find satisfactory resolutions to outstanding debts.”
 VI “combines… strong expertise in customer service and consumer-focused collection solutions with…technologically advanced and compliance-based management systems across…a network of account resolution specialists located in all fifty states.”

 Velocity Investments provides “outsourced legal collection solutions for credit grantors, debt buyers, hospitals, utility companies, and other owners and originators of consumer receivables.”
 In addition, VI’s suit scoring technology “employs a sophisticated decision model to help determine which accounts are ready for legal action, based on balance, jurisdiction, economic data and trends, demographic information, and experience ratings.”
 Their pre-litigation collections division can “reduce court costs, increase net back, and identify cases where litigation is impractical.”
 In addition, VI employs an attorney network with “the skills, resources, and expertise of more than 60 experienced, reputable collection law firms” and a bankruptcy recovery program “to protect the client’s interest in the bankruptcy.”
 VI also acts as a debt purchaser.